Internet Symphony for large orchestra based on themes by Harald Genzmer (1999)

 Michael Thumser

+representing all generations of Bavarian composers in the 20th century, wanted to organise a joint project.
+The internet was selected, as the central medium of the 21st century, to transmit art world-wide in a form never known before.
 Harald Genzmer developed three themes for a three-movement symphony.
-Bertold Hummel began the first movement, Moritz Eggert the second and Roland Leistner-Mayer the third.
-The three colleagues exchanged their scores with each other and each continued the ideas of his predecessor.
+Bertold Hummel began work on the first movement, Moritz Eggert on the second and Roland Leistner-Mayer on the third.
+The three colleagues exchanged scores and each continued the ideas of his predecessor.

 Of course, I was rather sceptical at first whether something like this would work, because every composer gives up part of his creative work in favour of the joint result, but this way of working was very interesting and I am now very confident: the work seems to have succeeded.